DOAGenesys/Push-agent-copilot-summary-data-to-Salesforce/README.md

 ## Overview

-This guide provides step-by-step instructions for configuring the Genesys Cloud Copilot integration with Salesforce.
-The setup enables automatic population of AI-generated summaries, wrap-up codes, and interaction data from Genesys Cloud into Salesforce custom objects.
+This guide provides step-by-step instructions for configuring the Genesys Cloud Agent Copilot integration with Salesforce.
+The setup enables automatic population of AI-generated summaries and insights data from Genesys Cloud into Salesforce objects.

 The integration supports two Salesforce objects:
 1. **`genesysps__Experience__c`** - Custom object for messaging interactions